carmenangelng/pic16b-mnist-demo/README.md

-## What you should look for in the website

-1. Go to `submit (advanced)` page and upload some of the .txt files from https://github.com/pic16b-ucla/pic16b-mnist-demo/tree/main/mnist-model/sample-data.

-2. Look at the `submit` function in `app.py` and try to understand the general logic.

-3. Look at the css files are in the static folder.
-If you have javascript files, that should also go in there.

-4. As before, the jinja template files (and html files) are in the templates folder.
-This time, some of the templates `extend` the `base.html`, which you can read more about [here](https://flask.palletsprojects.com/en/3.0.x/tutorial/templates/#register) and [here](https://jinja.palletsprojects.com/en/3.1.x/templates/#template-inheritance).
+## Notes

-5. When you're working on the web app homework or project, I fully expect you to copy the files from this git repo and modify it.
+1. When you're working on the web app homework or project, I fully expect you to copy the files from this git repo and modify it.
    You may need to change `requirements.txt` based on packages and their versions you use, but I recommend keeping the `Dockerfile` and `Procfile` as is (unless you have a good understanding of what you're doing!).